 The colors to actively avoid: Blush and dusty rose — not because they're wrong but because they've been so ubiquitous for so long that they read as the absence of a decision.
 Champagne and ivory read too close to bridal.
 White is still the rule.

 The dress code on the invitation is the most important information you have, and most guests either ignore it or misread it.
+Here is the summer wedding guest attire etiquette for 2026, by dress code — what each one actually means, and what to wear.

 Casual / Garden Party Wedding Attire